High-Sensitivity Optical Detection of Electron-Nuclear Spin Clusters in Diamond: C NMR

 \subsubsection{Lifting site degeneracy}

 Theory also predicts that there is a dependency of the frequency of the various sites {\it within the same family} (see Fig. 1-a)) to a transverse magnetic field.
 As is manifest in Eq.~\ref{shift0}, when both $\phi$, namely the azimuthal angle that identifies a site in the same family, and $B_x$ are included in the theory, the energy levels depend on $\phi$. $^{13}$C nuclear spins states of the same family are then no longer degenerate in a transverse B field. $A_{\rm ani}$ then contributes at leading order to the shift, allowing specific spatial $^{13}$C–NV configurations to be distinguished spectrally.
 In order to show this effect while still retain sufficient signal to noise, we performed an experiment where the transverse component of the magnetic field is set as sketched in Fig. \ref{effet_bx}-a).
 The magnetic field direction is set in the middle of two A carbon 13 atoms so that only two B field projections onto the $^{13}$C-NV axes differ, instead of six for the family A and three for the family B. A clear splitting of the A and B transitions due to the transverse component of the magnetic field is observed in \ref{effet_bx}-b) as it is stepped up to 0.085 mT.
 Fig. \ref{effet_bx}-c) shows a scan of the transition frequencies in families A and B, when the transverse component of the B field spans -0.15 mT to 0.15 mT.
 The evolution of the transition frequencies as a function of $B_x$ is shown in Fig. \ref{effet_bx}-d).
-Each of these four curves are fitted by Lorentzians, thus providing a precise and uni-valued measurement of $A_{\rm ani}$.
-The hyperfine components, including the $A_{\parallel}$ components obtained from the transitions frequencies in the table \ref{tab:ms_splitting}, are recorded in the table \ref{tab:deltaE}.
+Each of these four curves are fitted by Lorentzians, thus providing a precise and uni-valued measurement of $A_{\rm ani}$. {The hyperfine components, including the $A_{\parallel}$ components obtained from the transitions frequencies in the table \ref{tab:ms_splitting}, are recorded in the table \ref{tab:deltaE} and are compared to the theory performed in \cite{Ivady}.
+A good agreement between the theory and the experiment is obtained, highlighting the accuracy of the ODNMR and of the theoretical methods used in \cite{Ivady}.}